conda/conda-dot-org/learn/faq.md

 - [**Conda environments**](https://docs.conda.io/docs/using/envs.html#:~:text=A%20conda%20environment%20is%20a,NumPy%201.6%20for%20legacy%20testing.): Conda environments are directories that contain specific collections of conda packages installed for a particular project or use case.

-- **conda channels**: conda channels are locations where packages are stored and serve as the base for hosting and managing packages.
+- **Conda channels**: Conda channels are locations where packages are stored and serve as the base for hosting and managing packages.
 They are hosted on the [Anaconda.org](https://anaconda.org/) platform.

 - **Conda, the package format**: Conda can also refer to the package format itself, which is an archive containing programs and metadata needed by package managers.